faviaabazi/SkinDiseaseDetectionSystem/README.md

 - Oljeda Kaçani

 ## Acknowledgments
-We acknowledge DermNet for providing the skin disease dataset used in this project.
+We acknowledge DermNet and A-Derma Clinic for providing the skin disease dataset used in this project.